 Office of Children Services Transformation Director Kristi Burre and Policy Manager Kari Akins made it possible for participating foster care alumni to fill out testimony slips ahead of time.

 As a result, 11 foster care alumni were able to share testimony during the Columbus Foster Care Forum.
-These included Cloe Cooper, Gabriella Craft, Ashley Williams, Jaye Turner, Nicole Chinn, and LaShondra Tinsley.
+These included Cloe Cooper, Gabriella Craft, Ashley Williams, Jaye Turner, Nicole Chinn, LaShondra Tinsley, Amadea Jennings and Caidyn Bearfield.
 (Cloe Cooper read Lisa Dickson’s testimony aloud because Lisa had lost her voice).

 Just as in his former role as Attorney General, DeWine held a series of Child Safety Summits, in his current role as Governor, he directed the council to host a series of forums: “All are invited to attend, and those with lived-experience with the foster care system are encouraged to submit testimony.”

 This was one of ten Foster Care Forums facilitated by the council.

 OHIO YAB President Samantha Dillon shared her voice at the SW forum, and Vice President Roman Sandhu and Parliamentarian Stevie Hayslip submitted written testimony.
 Jonathan Thomas spoke at the NW forum and submitted written testimony; his testimony was quoted in the Toledo Blade.